International Competition: Long Films

 The winners perpetuate the impressive list of personalities who have made up the list of recipients of the FIFF award over the past three decades: Gaston Kaboré, Souleymane Cissé, Shaji N. Karun, Ömer Kavur, Raoul Peck, Hou Hsiao-hsien, Fernando Pérez, Abderrahmane Sissako, Stanley Kwan, Pablo Trapero, Edward Yang, Jia Zhang-ke, Carlos Sorín, Bahman Ghobadi, Ernest Abdyjaparov, Lav Diaz, Eric Khoo, Apichatpong Weerasethakul, Brillante Mendoza, Lee Chang-dong, Júlia Murat, Wang Bing, Lee Su-jin, Christian Díaz Pardo, Yaelle Kayam, Boo Junfeng, Valentyn Vasyanovych, Alejandra Márquez Abella and for sure, Amjad Abu Alala, winner of the 2020 Grand Prix for You Will Die at 20!

-Selected feature films for FIFF's 35th edition will be revealed in early March 2021.
+Selected feature films for FIFF's 35th edition will be revealed by the end of June 2021.

 International Competition: Short Films

 For the sixth consecutive year, FIFF presents its International Short Film Competition.
 All the directors of the selected short films are invited to present their work at Fribourg.